 Cons of Taking Out a 401k Loan to Pay Off Debt

-Ok, but what about a loan? you might ask.
-“Should I borrow from my 401k to pay off debt?”
-The answer is very likely no.
+Ok, but what about a loan, you might ask.
+The answer to “Should I borrow from my 401k to pay off debt?” is very likely no.

 There are limits on how much you can borrow, and rules for paying it back.
 The IRS says that “Generally, if permitted by your plan, you may borrow up to 50% of your vested account balance up to a maximum of $50,000.
 The loan must be repaid within 5 years, unless the loan is used to buy your main home.
 The loan repayments must be made in substantially level payments, at least quarterly, over the life of the loan.”

-But if you lose your job or the 401k plan ends, you could be in deep doo-doo.
-That’s because if you borrow from your 401k and you leave your employer, the 401k plan can require you to repay the entire loan in full within a limited amount of time.
-If you don’t do that, it gets treated as a distribution.
+But a huge con with a 401k loan is that if you lose your job or the 401k plan ends, you could be in deep doo-doo.
+That’s because if that happens, the 401k plan can require you to repay the entire loan in full within a limited amount of time.
+If you don’t repay it in time, it gets treated as a distribution.
 (With brings the associated taxes and penalties.)